My Utmost for His Highest

 My Utmost for His Highest is a daily Christian devotional by Oswald Chambers (1874–1917) that compiles his preaching to students and soldiers.
 Chambers' widow self-published the book with Alden in Oxford circa 1924 (Lukabyo, "From a Ministry for Youth to a Ministry of Youth", 2020, p.
 154).
+It was then commercially published by Simpkin & Marshall in 1927.
 The book was first published in America by Dodd, Mead, & Co., in 1935.
 The copyright was renewed in 1963 by the Oswald Chambers Publications Association, Ltd. The "Updated Edition in Today's Language," edited by James Reimann, has appeared in a variety of formats since 1992.
 It relies on the New King James Version of the Bible, and has become a series of Christian devotional journals, calendars, and children's books.
 The title is taken from one of Chambers's sermons, where he says "Shut out every consideration and keep yourself before God for this one thing only - My Utmost for His Highest".
 The book is considered to be one of the most popular religious books ever written, inspiring several people such as columnist and author Cal Thomas and President George W. Bush.

 My Utmost for His Highest has been officially translated into over 39 languages and has never been out of print.